cloudutsukpilot/sakharams.github.io/_posts/devops/configurationmanagement/vagrant/2021-01-01-introduction-to-vagrant.md

 layout: post
 title: Introduction to Vagrant
 categories: [devops, configuration management, vagrant]
-tags: [devops, configuration management, vagrant]
+tags: [DevOps, Configuration Management, Vagrant]
 ---

 Vagrant is an open-source tool for creating and managing virtual development environments.
 It provides a simple and consistent way to set up and configure virtual machines, making it easier to reproduce development environments across different machines.